 Of important note, Ottawa Hills is also a village of artists.
 Ottawa Hills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ottawa Hills’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.83% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.83% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the benefits of Ottawa Hills is that there is very little traffic.
 The average commute to work is 18.28 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.